Learn About Medical Liens and What They Mean for Your Case

 Many plaintiffs are familiar with class actions, in which it usually only takes a few months to receive a settlement after a plaintiff provides their payout information.
 This is possible because, in class action cases, the suit is filed by a “class” of people under one or a few representatives.

-For litigations like these, money is most often distributed to clients via a global settlement.
+Money is often distributed to clients via a global settlement for litigations like these.
 Each plaintiff in a mass tort litigation receives a copy of the settlement documents, including the offer amount and a release.
-These must be signed and returned in order to accept the compensation offer.
+These must be signed and returned to accept the compensation offer.

-A certain threshold of returned settlement documents must be reached before defendants begin to issue funding.
+A certain threshold of returned settlement documents must be reached before defendants issue funding.
 This threshold is typically between 80 to 95% of releases.
-This threshold applies not only to cases at Wallace Miller, but to all cases represented by all law firms participating in the multidistrict litigation across the country.
+This threshold applies to cases at Wallace Miller and to all cases represented by law firms participating in multidistrict litigation nationwide.

 The defendants will not start reviewing claims until that threshold is reached.
 In turn, lien negotiations can’t begin until this stage is completed.
-This means that there is often a significant wait time in mass tort settlements even before the lien negotiation begins.
+This means that mass tort settlements often have a significant wait time even before the lien negotiation begins.

 We know that the lien process can be confusing and frustrating, so our team is with you every step of the way.
 Wallace Miller’s trained settlement coordinators are available to answer your questions and walk you through lien resolution as your case is resolved.

 Questions about your settlement?
-Call Wallace Miller at 312-261-6193 to discuss your case today.
+Call Wallace Miller at (312) 261-6193 or fill out our online questionnaire to discuss your case today.

 Glossary